zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 {: .nolineno}

-But if we try this code we get a compilation error, because the compiler can not deduct `T` from `cv<T>*`.
-The issue is created by our trait `cv_fn`.
-In this trait we define the constness and deduct the right type according to this information and the provide `T` in one step.
-This seems to be to much for the compiler here so we need to change our implementation for this trait.
+But if we try this code, we get a compilation error because the compiler can not deduct `T` from `cv<T>*`.
+Our trait `cv_fn` creates the issue.
+In this trait, we define the constness, deduct the right type according to this information, and provide `T` in one step.
+To do this in one stage is too much for the compiler here, so we need to change our implementation for this trait.
 Let us introduce a new type trait called `cv_qualifier`.
-The difference will now be that we deduct the type in to steps.
+The difference will now be that we deduct the type in two steps.
-1. define the right specialisation for the template based on the signature `SIG_T`
+1. define the right specialization for the template based on the signature `SIG_T`
 2. define the right type based on a provided `T`

 The implementation looks like this: